MediaArea/MediaConch/ArchitectureIntroduction.md

 # Introduction to Architecture

 This serves as a roadmap for the technical components of the project, split into two categories: Global architecture and Checker architecture.
-The global architecture schema defines the context in which the PreFormaMediaInfo software is situated and gives a high-level understanding of the software.
+The global architecture schema defines the context in which the PREFORMAMediaInfo software is situated and gives a high-level understanding of the software.
 The Checker Architecture details the structural components of the conformance checker and metadata-grabbing module.

 The conformance checker's goals are based on the following core principles: